 Before we go out and start promoting the landing page that showcases our webinar, make sure to place your retargeting code on the page.
 This will allow you to track who has signed up and who has not, maybe even bringing them back at a better time to go through the signup process.
 Once this is set up, you should invite everyone in your CRM.

-Another option to drive more visitors to your webinar landing page is to consider a 4-week paid search (SEM) campaign leading up to the date of the webinar.
+Consider an aggressive PPC campaign to drive more visitors to your landing page.
 Start by creating a campaign focused on specific keywords and search queries related to the webinar topic.

 Step 4: Ensure registrations show up